agrechnev/npe/README.txt

 This is a Rest Resource Server written on Java+Spring Boot+Hibernate.

-Front End: A simple single-page AngularJS front end (directory src/main/resources/static)
+Front End: A simple single-page AngularJS front end (directory src/main/resources/static).
+Nothing fancy, simple bootstrappish look.

 Unit Tests: Contains unit tests for classes UserController.
 This is a demonstration of unit testing with Spring Boot and Spring Security.
 Uses Mockito+Hamcrest, of course.

 Spring Security: I opted to use a simple password-based approach, outlined here